 If a student withdraws on their own or are withdrawn by the College and want to return, they have the opportunity to immediately re-enter into an upcoming term as long as they meet the following criteria.

 Students who have exhausted the first opportunity to re-enter and wish to re-enter again (second time and forward) must wait two quarters in between each re-entry.
 An exception to this policy can be made by the Campus President.
-A student who wishes to re-enter must contact their program chair or admissions representative and will be asked to meet with their dean or program chair to review their academic standing.
+A student who wishes to re-enter must contact their Program Chair/Director or Admissions Representative and will be asked to meet with their Dean or Program Chair/Director to review their academic standing.

 - Application for reentry must be completed.